iodaniel/iodaniel_resume/docs/index.md

 ## Projects

-- avtrucksales.com is a platform to sell and use trucks and increase sales for the owner of that business project to help the local economy of my town.
+- avtrucksales.com is a platform to sell and use trucks and increase sales for the owner of that business.
 - nutrioo.com a website focused on nutrition services unfortunately out of services.
 - Hackeaton problem Linear regression prediction for heart rate in greatlearing.in